Vanessa Show

-Vanessa Show (born 1950 in La Banda, Argentina) is a travesti performer.
-As the first travesti in Argentine showbusiness, she is considered a pioneering figure.
+Vanessa Show (27 September 1945 – 15 September 2023) was an Argentine travesti performer.
+As the first travesti in Argentine show business, she is considered a pioneering figure.

 Early life

 Vanessa Show was born José Mussi in La Banda, a town in Santiago del Estero Province, into an affluent family of cattlemen and slaughterers of Arab origin.
-When she was twelve, her parents separated and his father disinherited her mother, leaving them penniless.
+When she was twelve, her parents separated and her father disinherited her mother, leaving them penniless.
 Show moved to Buenos Aires at age fifteen and got low-paying jobs like washing glasses and peeling potatoes at bars.